 Requirements to foster a child in Florida include:

-Once you have made that determination, you will work closely with your community-based care agency or caseworker to ensure you are able to meet all of the requirements and begin your paperwork and training.
+Then, you will work with your community-based care agency or caseworker to ensure you meet all of the requirements and begin the process.
 The typical time frame to complete the process from start to finish is six to eight months.

 Being Matched with a Child